-Automation in Garageband, next to panning, is probably my new favorite toy to play with other than Blue Cat Audio’s Axiom (from Plugin Boutique).
+Automation in Garageband, next to panning, is probably my new favorite toy to play with other than Blue Cat Audio’s Axiom (on my Product Page).

 A lot can be done with automation, including EQ swells, subtle dynamics changes such as adjusting the gain or attack of a compressor, delay, reverb adjustments, and so on and so forth.